Article

 On balance, it’s worth considering bit of exposure to gold as a ‘real’ asset with wealth preservation characteristics, but bear in mind it can be a frustrating asset to own with extended periods in the wilderness.

-Some gold investors like to buy coins or bars, but this is unlikely to be a viable option for most people due to storage and insurance requirements.
-Fortunately, there are convenient ways to add gold to a portfolio such as an exchange traded product.
+The best way to invest in gold will come down to personal preference and circumstances, as well as the amount you are investing.
+Some investors like to buy gold coins or bars, but this is unlikely to be a viable option for most people due to storage and insurance requirements.
+Fortunately, there are convenient ways to invest in gold through funds listed on stock markets known as exchange traded funds (ETFs).

-• We tend to prefer ‘physically-backed’ ETCs (exchange traded commodities) which own gold kept securely in a vault, as opposed to derivatives-based funds where there can be some added risk and complexity.
-One example is iShares Physical Gold, which is part of the Charles Stanley Direct Preferred List our curated list of investments for new investment in their respective sectors.
+We tend to prefer ‘physically-backed’ ETCs (exchange traded commodities) which own gold kept securely in a vault, as opposed to derivatives-based funds where there can be a little added risk and complexity.
+One example is iShares Physical Gold, which is part of the Charles Stanley Direct Preferred List our curated list of fund ideas for new investment in their respective sectors.

 Read more: Five tips for investing in gold, silver and other commodities